-On 12 August 1829, Governor James Stirling founded the capital city of the new Swan River Colony.
-He landed at a spot on the river near what is now Barrack Street.
-He and his party climbed to the nearest high point and symbolically felled a tree.
-Perth Town Hall is built near this site.
+On 12 August 1829, Governor James Stirling founded the Swan River Colony.
+He landed at a spot on the river near what is now Barrack Street and his party climbed to this high ground and symbolically felled a nearby tree.

-The city block bounded by Hay (previously Howick), Pier and Barrack Streets and St Georges Terrace was designated by the first Surveyor General J S Roe specifically for the use of church and state held within it.
+The city block bounded by Hay (previously Howick), Pier and Barrack Streets and St Georges Terrace was designated by the first Surveyor General J.S.
+Roe specifically for the use of church and state held within it.
 It had barracks, officers' quarters, a gaol and the first St George's Church.